Learning Abroad Center

 Housing & Meals

 You will stay at the KIM Hotel in Kigali.
-Breakfasts will be provided at the hotel, and lunches will also be provided.
+Breakfasts and lunches will be provided at the hotel.
 Two dinners will be provided, but the remaining dinners and any desired snacks will be your responsibility.

 Application Deadline